Boarding allowances information for schools

 - Closing dates for applications

-If you're a parent or caregiver, visit our Parents website for information on Boarding Allowances and how to apply.
+If you're a parent or caregiver, visit the Parents section of this website for information on boarding allowances and how to apply.

 All applications for the following school year are due by 31 October each year.

-The Ministry will send you a list of Boarding Allowance ākonga each term asking you to confirm they are attending your school and are boarding.
-Indicate any changes that may affect an ākonga Boarding Allowance.
-When this is confirmed, payment is made around Week 3 of each term.
+The Ministry will send you a list of boarding allowance ākonga each term asking you to confirm they are attending your school and are boarding.
+You will need to indicate any changes that may affect an ākonga boarding allowance.
+When this is confirmed, payment is made around week 3 of each term.